How To Store

 Source : facebook

-Air drying is the easiest and most traditional way to dry basil.
-Simply gather small bunches of leaves and tie them together with kitchen twine.
-Hang these bundles upside down in a well-ventilated area, out of direct sunlight.
+Air-drying is probably the easiest and most traditional method.
+Gather small bunches of leaves together - tie them with kitchen twine hanging upside down in a place that is well-ventilated, but out of direct sunlight.

 3. Dehydrating

-Arrange the basil leaves in a single layer on the dehydrator trays.
-Set the dehydrator to the lowest temperature typically between 95°F-110°F. Dry at 95°F-110°F for 4-10 hours, until completely dry and crisp.
-Some models even have a specific "herb" setting, which is ideal.
+Line the basil leaves in a single layer on the dehydrator trays.
+Place the dehydrator at the lowest temperature, usually between 95°F-110°F. Dehydrate at 95°F - 110°F for 4-10 hours until completely dry and crispy.
+Some dehydrator models even have an "herb" setting ideal.

 4. Oven Drying